elm-fluent/elm-fluent/README.rst

   Elm messages).
 - Excellent, explicit compile-time error messages - inspired by the Elm compiler.

-It's pretty awesome, combining both the power of Fluent and Elm's you-just-cant-break-it safety.
+It combines the power of Fluent with Elm's you-just-cant-break-it safety to give a very capable i18n solution.

 Oveview
 -------